ingredients icon.Ingredients

 How to Prepare Bavette Steak for Grilling or Smoking

-If you are cooking on open coals on high heat, you might want to tie it off so that the thickness is more uniform across the length, and that way, your cooking will be more accurate.
+If you are cooking bavette on open coals on high heat, you might want to tie it off so that the thickness is more uniform across the length because bavette is thinner at one end compared to the other.
+That way, your cooking will be more accurate.
 Just take care not to burn the outer before the center reaches the correct temperature.

 Medium-rare is the ideal way to cook it, and any more than that, you risk ruining the mouthfeel, with it becoming stringy and hard to chew.